ahk-utils/procguard/README.md

 - **Flexible Launch Commands**: For each process, you can specify a simple executable name or a full command with a path and arguments.
 - **Live Configuration Reload**: Automatically reloads the configuration file, allowing you to change settings without restarting the script.
 - **Optional Logging**: Create an empty `procguard.log` file in the same directory to enable detailed logging of the script's actions.
+- **Normal or Reverse Mode**: For each entry, choose whether to run the command when the process is missing (default) or when it is present (reverse mode).

 ## Usage